Need support? Call 703-J-CARING (703-522-7464)

 The Network’s Spring Real Estate Breakfast: Jewish Leadership and the Revitalization of Georgetown

-Join The Jewish Federation of Greater Washington’s Real Estate Division for the 2026 Network Spring Real Estate Breakfast—an exclusive morning of networking and engaging discussion with leaders shaping the future of Georgetown.
-This program will explore the strategic revitalization of Georgetown through a Jewish business lens.
-The conversation will then feature a panel of distinguished local business owners and real estate leaders, moderated by Deborah Bilek, CEO of the Georgetown Business Improvement District.
-The program will open with introductory remarks from Marco Ferrario, Co-Owner of Flor Coffee + Books, followed by a panel discussion featuring Andrew Dana, Co-Founder and Co-Owner of Call Your Mother Deli, Dan Simons, Co-Founder and Co-Owner of Founding Farmers, and Kim Stein, Principal at KLNB.
-Together, they will share insights on how thoughtful development, community-driven initiatives, and innovative business practices are shaping Georgetown’s growth and revitalization.
-This intimate breakfast offers a unique opportunity to connect with peers, gain practical insights, and explore how Jewish leadership and collaboration in the real estate sector can influence the future of Georgetown and Greater Washington.
+The Jewish Federation of Greater Washington’s Real Estate Division invites you to the 2026 Spring Real Estate Breakfast for an exclusive morning of networking and engaging conversation with leaders shaping the future of Georgetown.
+This program will explore the strategic revitalization of Georgetown through the perspective of local business owners and prominent real estate leaders.
+The morning will open with remarks from Marco Ferrario, Co-Owner of Flor Coffee + Books, followed by a panel discussion moderated by Deborah Bilek, CEO of the Georgetown Business Improvement District.
+Panelists include:

 Speakers